|Course Length:||3 Years Full-Time|

 |Location:||Edge Hill University|

-- Pre-registration Nursing at Edge Hill University ranked in the top two in the North West for academic support, assessment & feedback, learning resources, organisation & management, and personal development in the National Student Survey 2015;
+- Pre-registration Nursing at Edge Hill University ranked top in the North West for assessment & feedback, learning resources and personal development in the National Student Survey 2016;

 - Enables you to register as a qualified Adult Nurse with the Nursing and Midwifery Council (NMC);